 As I explore life as an almost creative professional, I realize every day the power and force behind creativity and how to dive deep into the creative process.
 It’s a whole other world: finding how you can make art and live creatively with your life.
-Many of us have made New Year’s resolutions to pursue creativity more often this year, whether that means doing DIY projects, trying new recipes, expanding our skills or finding a brand new creative outlet.
+Some of our New Year’s resolutions may include pursuing creativity more often this year, whether that means doing DIY projects, trying new recipes, expanding our skills or finding a new creative outlet.
 But if you are stuck with trying to figure out how to pursue creativity in your free time, I’ve put together some ideas to get you started.

 1. Start a scrapbook.